Ariseheart-24/CybeSec-Diary/README.md

 Base64 Encoding:
 Encode data in Base64 and store it in image metadata or pixel values.

-Example: Steganography with LSB in Python
+Example: Steganography with LSB in Python.